 The Wiz is a soulful, re-imagined version of The Wonderful Wizard of Oz, blending African American culture, pop music, and urban storytelling.
-The musical, with a book by William F. Brown and music and lyrics by Charlie Smalls, premiered on Broadway in 1975.

 The story follows Dorothy, a young girl from Kansas who is swept away by a tornado to the magical Land of Oz.
 Dorothy’s mission is to find the Wiz, a powerful figure who can help her return home.
 Along the way, she meets three companions: the Scarecrow, who seeks a brain; the Tin Man, who wants a heart; and the Cowardly Lion, who longs for courage.
 Each character, struggling with their own insecurities, forms a bond with Dorothy, creating a strong team on their journey.